kevinknpham/CommCommCorgis/README.md

 _A character is created and added to the game._
 * `name`: name of character
-* server will respond with a JSON formatted String with the `action` of 'login' and a field `status` that will be 'success' or 'failure'.
+* server will respond with a JSON formatted String with the `action` of 'login_result' and a field `status` that will be 'success' or 'failure'.
 If it failed a `reason` field will also be included.

 if `action` is update